 Current research is focused on characterizing novel ‘branches’ and protein substrates of the N-end rule pathway in Arabidopsis, with a particular focus on linking the control of protein stability to agriculturally important developmental processes and abiotic stress responses.
 Furthermore, our studies aim to provide insight into the evolution of signal transduction mechanisms in multicellular organisms.

-Please see Dr. Gibbs’ Google Scholar profile
+Please see Dr. Gibbs’ lab website and Google Scholar profile

 Gibbs DJ, Isa NM, Movahedi M, Lozano-Juste J, Mendiondo GM, Berckhan S, Marín-de la Rosa N, Vicente Conde J, Sousa Correia C, Pearce, SP, Bassel GW, Hamali B, Talloji P, Tomé DFA, Coego A, Beynon J, Alabadí D, Bachmair A, León J, Gray JE, Theodoulou FL, Holdsworth MJ (2014) Nitric oxide sensing in plants is mediated by proteolytic control of Group VII ERF transcription factors.
 Molecular Cell, 10.1016/j.molcel.2013.12.020